Respiratory distress / Cough

 |Clinical Practice Guideline: The Diagnosis, Management, and Prevention of Bronchiolitis.
 Pediatrics 2014; 134(5): e1474–e1502.

 |Emergency treatment of anaphylaxis in infants and children.

-Canadian Paediatric Society Position Standard (2011) Outlines clinical presentation and management of anaphylaxis. *This is recommended as a MUST READ resource*
+Canadian Paediatric Society Position Statement (2011) Outlines clinical presentation and management of anaphylaxis. *This is recommended as a MUST READ resource*